d4tum/seaweed/README.md

 devtools::install_github("qubz/seaweed")
 ```
 ## Example
-Once seaweed is installed, copy and paste the code below into your favourite R tool.
+Once seaweed is installed, copy, paste and run the code below in your favourite R tool.

 ```r
 library(seaweed)